WBitencourt/Playground/zustand/README.md

 Project used to learn more about Zustand.

+The project contains a video player, where the components need to talk to each other to know which module or lesson the player is currently selected and playing.

 ## Running project

 To the step below work is necessary that all developer environment be correctly configured.